teacherseatdocs/teacherseat-developer-guide/overview/architecture.md

 ### Considerations

 #### Why aren't you using GraphQL?
+GraphQL provides great flexbility for the data payload, so you can get back "exactly" the data you want.
+You'll get exactly the data you want but it might not be in the most ideal structure and you'll have to parse it client-side.
+We have a permissions system similar to how you would write a policy in AWS to access various resources, and this restricts (by design) the kind of data you can acccess.
+The effort to integrate our permissions systems which already narrows what is queryable  ensures the security of your data made the benifits flexbile queries with GraphQL negligible.
+The student panel when introducing custom themes with exotic components could warrent having GraphQL just for the student panel, but this theoretically concern at this time.

 #### Why aren't you using Database Per Service?

 #### Why are using Postgres instead of X?
+- Postgres has robust features JSON and JSON functions to directly serve JSON from the database which we pass along back as a response.
+- With Postgres you can just add columns, without having to worry too much your table's columns limits